afriteknz/k8s-infrastructure/README.md

 ![alt text](/img/k8arch.png)

-What is Kubernetes - an orchestration tool that allows you to orchestrate your applications on a set of nodes.
+**Kubernetes** - an orchestration tool that allows you to orchestrate your applications on a set of nodes.

-What is a node - a physical or a virtual machine where our containerized applications will be running.
+**Node** - a physical or a virtual machine where our containerized applications will be running.

-Worker nodes - Nodes on which our applications are running.
+**Worker nodes** - Nodes on which our applications are running.

-Worker node components
+**Worker node components**

 - A container runtime - software the enables the execution of containers.
 - kube-proxy - maintains a set of network rules to allow pods to communicate to each other and to be accessible by external users.
 - kubelet - agent that takes a set of pod configs and make sure that these pods are running, and healthy and they are configured as they are described in the pod configurations.

-Master node/Control plane - The master node is responsible for managing the entire cluster
+**Master node/Control plane** - The master node is responsible for managing the entire cluster

-Master node components
+**Master node components**

 - kube-apiserver - exposes the k8s API.
 - kube-scheduler - watches for the newly created pods with no assigned node and selects a node for them to run on.
 - controller manager - runs a set  of controller processes.
 - etcd - highly-available key-value data store where the cluster data, nodes data.

-Namespaces - In Kubernetes, #namespaces are the linchpin for organizing and securing resources within a unified cluster, crucial for upholding structure and safeguarding data in multi-tenancy setups.
+**Namespaces** - In Kubernetes, #namespaces are the linchpin for organizing and securing resources within a unified cluster, crucial for upholding structure and safeguarding data in multi-tenancy setups.

-Multi-tenancy -  a design where different instances of an application can be deployed in different namespaces, ensuring that each tenant operates within their own isolated environment or domain, effectively managing resources and maintaining security in a multi-tenancy setup.
+**Multi-tenancy** -  a design where different instances of an application can be deployed in different namespaces, ensuring that each tenant operates within their own isolated environment or domain, effectively managing resources and maintaining security in a multi-tenancy setup.

 #### Exposing your microservices to external traffic – ClusterIP vs NodePort vs LoadBalancer vs Ingress

-ClusterIP: Inside the Cluster Walls
+**ClusterIP: Inside the Cluster Walls**

 ```At the foundation of Kubernetes services lies ClusterIP.
 As the default service type, ClusterIP provides internal communication between applications within the same cluster.
 Notably, ClusterIP services are not accessible from outside the cluster.
 However, there’s a twist — the Kubernetes proxy can come to the rescue.```